 Simplified Payment Verification (SPV) Wallets are lightweight clients that depend on other nodes to verify the transactions.
 SPV wallets use a copy of the block headers of the longest chain on the blockchain to make sure payments have been verified and accepted.

-API-Based Wallets interact with the full nodes running on the cloud and perform the wallet operations through a series of API calls.
+API-Based Wallets interact with the full nodes running on the cloud and perform the wallet operations through a series of API blockchain calls.
 API-based wallets don’t use the device’s memory for payment data storage, they just retrieve information from the blockchain network.

 Multi-currency wallets can be used to manage a set of cryptocurrencies like Bitcoin, Ethereum, Ripple, Litecoin, and etc. These wallets offer an end-to-end solution to organize, transact, and keep all of your crypto funds secure.